-- 1. The peanuts are lifted off the ground and taken into the combine by the pickup attachment, which delivers them to the threshing cylinders for picking. - 2.
+- Efficiency of the combine is not measured in tons or acres per hour, but in the cleanliness of the sample. - 1.
+The peanuts are lifted off the ground and taken into the combine by the pickup attachment, which delivers them to the threshing cylinders for picking. - 2.
 The threshing cylinders strip the vines pulling the pods off the vines.
 Additional stripping tines can be engaged into the number one, two, three, and four cylinders to increase the aggressiveness in tough conditions. - 3.
 When the peanut pods are pulled off the vines they fall through separator concaves and onto a shaker pan which conveys them to the cleaning shoe located at the rear of the machine.
 The concaves prevent most of the vine material from falling onto the shaker pan and cleaning shoe. - 4.
 The peanuts and small vine material which has fallen onto the pan moves on to a comb agitator

 - which tosses the material into a stream of air.
 Any small vines, leaves or trash are blown out the rear of the machine by this air. - 5.
 Any large material which falls through the agitator comb will fall onto the cleaning shoe.
 Here a blast of air will lift the lighter of these materials out the back and an oscillating motion will work the heavier items out the back.
 The cleaning shoe consists of one screen called the chaffer.
 The opening in this screen is adjustable for different size peanuts and different conditions.
 It allows the peanuts to fall through but not the trash.
 The bottom of the cleaning shoe has two rows of stemmer saws to cut the stems off the peanuts. - 6.
-A cross auger or air chute then takes the peanuts to the airlift delivery chute which takes them to the storage tank on top of the combine.
+An air delivery chute then takes the peanuts to the storage tank on top of the combine.